dmpots/fibon/README.md

 Configuration
 ---------------
 Fibon comes with a default configuration.
 The default configuration will run all benchmarks with the `Base` setting of `-O0` and a `Peak` setting of `-O2` on the `Ref` size.
+This configuration can take quite a while to run, so it would be best to adjust the configuration to to suite your time constraints.
 A configuration file can be used to specify more complicated configurations.

 You can get some example configuration by doing

     $ git submodule update --init config

 This will checkout a repository of config files.
 Note that currently